biosustain/THG/build_model/README.md

 python3 build_model.py
 ```

-## Model/file description:
+## Models and files

-A brief model/file description can be found in the respective folders.
+The models and files can be found in the respective folder where a brief description can be read.